What is System Backup?

 Before the introduction of Windows 7, the earlier operating systems such as Windows XP, Vista, as well as Windows Server 2003, had the system and boot partitions combined together.
 That is to say, the boot partition was a system partition and the system partition was a boot partition.
 Thus, with those earlier operating systems, we just need to backup one partition during system backup.

-Why is a Regular System Backup Needed?
+Why is a Regular System Backup Necessary?

-AOMEI Backupper provides a one-key function of system backup for Windows 7/8/8.1/10 and other common Windows PC operating systems.
-It can backup system and boot partitions to an image file conveniently.
-Meanwhile, it possesses the function of compression which can reduce the storage space required by the image file to the largest extent.
+Meanwhile, it possesses the function of compression which can reduce the storage space required for the system image backup file to the largest extent.

 1. Download AOMEI Backupper, install and launch it.
 Then, click "System Backup" under the "Backup" tab.

 3. Click "Start Backup" to begin system backup in Windows 11/10/8/7.